-There are several activities that make Iceland stand out as a prime holiday destination, including the hot springs and mountain views, but few are as exciting as watching Icelandic wildlife.
-The wildlife in Iceland is unique to the rest of the world but the animal most are curious to see is the puffin.
+There are several activities that make Iceland stand out as a prime holiday destination, including popular Iceland hot springs and volcano views, but few are as exciting as spotting wildlife like the elusive Iceland puffins.
+The wildlife in Iceland is unique to the rest of the world but Iceland puffins are truly special.

-In this article, we will guide those wanting to catch a glimpse of the puffin on where they can visit to see the birds, what tours they can take, as well as what cars they will need to reach these areas.
+In this article, we will guide those wanting to catch a glimpse of the Iceland puffin on puffin locations in Iceland, what tours they can take, as well as what cars they will need to reach these areas.
 We’ll also cover the best seasons and times for prospective watchers to see the puffins in all their glory.

 Related links: Find a rental car in Iceland, check the available rental cars in Iceland